TL;DR

 Why LangGraph Exists

 Think of your agent as a workflow with multiple decision points, not just a linear chain.
-You need explicit control flow, state management, and the ability to handle complex scenarios like retries, approvals, and recovery.
+You need explicit control flow, state management, and the ability to handle retries, approvals, and recovery.

 The Four Primitives (and How Events Fit)